mokko/zml2lido/readme.md

 Requires
 * Saxon to run xslt newer than version 1: //http://saxon.sourceforge.net/
+* Pillow, the friendly PIL fork (barely used in this version)

 The mapping is partly specific to the RIA installation of the SPK, but might inspire others.